-In 2017, PFAW ran ads against President Trump’s nomination of Neil Gorsuch for the U.S. Supreme Court.
+In 2017, PFAW ran advertisements against President Trump’s nomination of Neil Gorsuch for the U.S. Supreme Court.

 Right Wing Watch

-PFAW has run numerous advocacy ads attacking Republican political candidates based on their left-wing political agenda.
-In 2008 PFAW ran ads attacking presidential candidate John McCain and five U.S. Senate candidates for supporting Supreme Court Justice Samuel Alito’s confirmation.
+PFAW has run numerous advocacy advertisements attacking Republican political candidates based on their left-wing political agenda.
+In 2008, PFAW ran advertisments attacking Republican presidential candidate John McCain and five U.S. Senate candidates for supporting Supreme Court Justice Samuel Alito’s confirmation.
 In 2012, PFAW funded an attack campaign against Republican presidential candidate Mitt Romney.

-In 2016, PFAW ran numerous political campaign ads featuring anxious children discussing how they were scared of Republican Presidential candidate Donald Trump.
+In 2016, PFAW ran numerous political campaign advertisements featuring anxious children discussing how they were scared of Republican Presidential candidate Donald Trump.

 PFAW was “profoundly troubled” by his election and pledged to “work harder than ever” to fight for their liberal agenda.
 The group promptly took issue with Trump’s immigration policy and cabinet nominations.

-Throughout Trump’s presidency PFAW has consistently taken issue with President Trump’s policies, attacked his alleged conflicts of interest, and funded an ad campaign against Trump’s U.S. Supreme Court nominee, now-Justice Neil Gorsuch.
+Throughout Trump’s presidency PFAW has consistently taken issue with President Trump’s policies, attacked his alleged conflicts of interest, and funded an advertisement campaign against Trump’s U.S. Supreme Court nominee, now-Justice Neil Gorsuch.

 Since 2007, People For the American Way has spent $1.64 million lobbying congress on over 750 separate bills.

-However, since 2004, People for the American Way’s 501(c)(3) associated entity has received $2.6 million from liberal billionaire George Soros‘ Open Society Institute (now the Open Society Foundations), according to data from the Foundation Center.
-As of 2014, the Democracy Alliance network of left-wing donors including Soros listed PFAW as part of the progressive infrastructure.
+However, since 2004, People for the American Way’s associated 501(c)(3) Foundation has received $2.6 million from liberal billionaire George Soros‘ Open Society Foundations (formerly the Open Society Institute), according to data from the Foundation Center.
+As of 2014, the Democracy Alliance network of left-wing donors (including Soros) listed PFAW as part of the progressive infrastructure.

-PFAW also consistently attacks “dark money” in politics even though it was created as a project of the Tides Foundation, a donor-advised fund which allows contributors to obscure the endpoint of their contributions.
+PFAW also consistently attacks so-called “dark money” in politics, even though it was created as a project of the Tides Foundation, a donor-advised fund provider which allows contributors to obscure the endpoint of their contributions.
 Moreover, PFAW is registered as a 501(c)(4) lobbying group and does not disclose its donors, the type of arrangement that PFAW classifies as “dark money” when practiced by conservatives.